optframe/optframe/README.md

 - fix multiple inheritance (DONE!)
 - rename src/ to include/ and follow C++ package standards (DONE!)
 - no 'using namespace std'
+- change to more compact and consistent formatting style (using cpplint tool)

 ### Docs Requirements